CNN fires three employees for coming to work unvaccinated

-NEW YORK (AP) — CNN has fired three employees who violated company policy by coming to work unvaccinated against the COVID-19 virus.
+NEW YORK (AP) — CNN has fired three employees who violated company policy by coming to work unvaccinated against COVID-19.

 CNN chief Jeff Zucker told staff members of the firing in a memo sent Thursday that reminded them that vaccines were mandatory if they report to the office or out in the field where they come into contact with other employees.